DOI10.47051/RQJT4866

 Etymology: The generic name Andinosaura, which comes from the Spanish word andino (from the Andes) and the Latin sauria (=lizard), refers to the distribution of this group of lizards.5 The specific epithet vespertina is a Latin adjective meaning “of the west.”
 It refers to the fact that A. vespertina is the westernmost species of its genus.1

-See it in the wild: Western Andean-Lizard are recorded rarely unless they are actively searched for by digging in areas of soft soil or by turning over rocks and logs in moist, shaded habitats near the forest border.
+See it in the wild: Western Andean-Lizards are recorded rarely unless they are actively searched for by digging in areas of soft soil or by turning over rocks and logs in moist, shaded habitats near the forest border.
 At Utuana Reserve, a targeted search by a group of field biologists lasting an entire day usually results in 4–6 individuals of this shy species.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).